 Estimation of dN/dS, Dn, Ds, Pn, Ps, and n/s

-dN/dS was estimated either across the phylogeny using CODEML, PAML (Yang 2007; version 4.9a) and for the P. aurelia species it was also estimated pairwise w.R.t the closest outgroup species using yn00, PAML. n/s was obtained for all protein coding genes in the 4 species- P. tetraurelia, P. sexaurelia, P. caudatum, and P. multimicronucleatum, where total number of changes in synonymous sites was greater than 1.
+dN/dS was estimated either across the phylogeny using CODEML, PAML (Yang 2007; version 4.9a) and for the P. aurelia species it was also estimated pairwise with respect to the closest outgroup species using yn00, PAML. n/s was obtained for all protein coding genes in the 4 species- P. tetraurelia, P. sexaurelia, P. caudatum, and P. multimicronucleatum, where total number of changes in synonymous sites was greater than 1.
 This filter was executed in order to reduce errors in n/s due to very low values of synonymous polymorphisms in a gene.

 Dn and Ds, the number of nonsynonymous and synonymous changes, were inferred by performing ancestral reconstruction at each site, and then counting branching-specific substitutions.
 Ancestral reconstruction (PAML, baseml, GTR model) was conducted over the phylogeny of all available taxa.
 For comparing statistics between mitochondrial and nuclear genes, the ancestral reconstruction was performed over the same set of taxa for both, i.e. over P. tetraurelia, P. sexaurelia, P. caudatum, and P. multimicronucleatum.
 For all analyses that involved ancestral reconstruction, only sites whose posterior probability of the inferred ancestral state 0.85 were used in the analyses—this filter was imposed for counting synonymous and nonsynonymous polymorphisms (Ps and Pn, respectively) as well as divergent sites (Dn and Ds).
 There may be some concern that ancestral reconstruction could end up biasing the ratio of Dn/Ds as many more changes at synonymous sites might result in lower confidence in inferring ancestral states at synonymous but not nonsynonymous sites.
 Such a bias would increase Dn relative to Ds and thus decrease values of NI.
 Therefore, all analyses involving Dn and Ds were also performed including all sites, with no filter, and results remained unchanged.